Loshini2301/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+# EXPERIMENT-NO--04-Distance measurement using Ultrasonic sensor
+## NAME:LOSHINI.G
+## REFERENCE NUMBER:212223220051
+## DEPARTMENT:IT

 ## AIM:
 To interface an ultrasonic pair and measure the distance in centimeters , calculate the error